VOXWRITE

 FAQ – 4D Printing & Additive Manufacturing: VOXWRITE

-VOXWRITE is supported by the French ANR and the Swiss SNSF under the AAPG2023 PRCI framework (project number ANR-23-CE10-0018-02).
-The timeline runs from 1 January 2024 to 30 June 2027, with cross-border collaboration and a formal IP plan delivered jointly by the beneficiaries.
+VOXWRITE is a Swiss-French study project that reinvents additive manufacturing through 3D droplet writing.
+It is supported by the French ANR and the Swiss SNSF under the AAPG2023 PRCI framework (project number ANR-23-CE10-0018-02).
+The timeline runs from 1 January 2024 to 30 June 2027, with cross-border collaboration.

-The project is coordinated by Université de Technologie de Belfort-Montbéliard (France), with the École Polytechnique Fédérale de Lausanne (Switzerland) and the Microfluidics Innovation Center (France) as partners.
-MIC leads microfluidic instrumentation, particularly in stable droplet generation via sequential injection, ensuring the printing pipeline can reliably feed multi-material voxels.
+The management of the project lies with Université de Technologie de Belfort-Montbéliard (France), and the collaborators are École Polytechnique Fédérale de Lausanne (Switzerland) and the Microfluidics Innovation Center (France).
+MIC drives microfluidic instrumentation, including the stable production of droplets through sequential injection, and provides control over the size and composition of the voxel ink as fed to the printer.

 Main-Logo-MIC-PURPLE